Topics in Middle East History

 The Origins of Christianity

 Christianity started small, as a Jewish sect.
-Before the Jewish revolt of 70CE Jewish sources describe Christians as Minim, i.e. heretics for believing that Jesus was the Messiah [LS1985, pp 51-61, details].
+Before the Jewish revolt of 70CE Jewish sources describe Christians as Minim, i.e. heretics for believing that Jesus was the Messiah [LS1985, pp 51-61, Addendum to Chapter 3].
 Sixty years later, after the Bar-Kokhba rebellion, Christianity appears as a separate religion. [ibid, p.
 75].
 We can only speculate about the reasons for that development.

 A remarkable development of the period was the rejection of Greek philosophers by Christian apologists that was expressed as follows: "Anything correct in the treatises of the philosophers has either been taken from the Prophets or has been inserted there by demons in order to create problems for Christianity" [SA1997, p.
 117 attributing the summary of ancient Christian views to the German theologian Adolf von Harnack].
 This attitude was going to have enormous consequences and it is still held by some Christian fundamentalists today.